Gluon Distributions in the Pion: Gluon generalized parton distributions

 The GFFs are connected to the matrix elements of the energy-momentum tensor, while the moment of GPDs also yields the GFFs.
 The moment of the $H^g_{\pi}(x,\,0,\,t)$ gives the GFF $A^g_\pi(-t=\Delta_\perp^2)$.
 The LFWF representation of the pion GFF $A(Q^2)$ can be written as

 where $Q^2=\Delta_\perp^2$.
-Figure~\ref{fig:GFFA} shows the GFF $A(Q^2)$ of the pion, including separate contributions from the gluon and the spectator.
+Figure~\ref{fig:GFFA} shows the GFF $A(Q^2)$ of the pion, including separate contributions from the gluon and the spectator at the model scale.

+We emphasize that the decomposition into ``gluon" and ``spectator" contributions is a model partition arising from the adopted LFWFs; it does not correspond to a unique, field-theoretic separation of QCD energy-momentum operators.
+By construction, the normalization of our wave functions ensures

+preserving momentum conservation at zero momentum transfer.
 At the model scale, we observe that the spectator contribution strongly dominates over the gluonic contribution.
-We compare our total result, $A_\pi(Q^2) = A^g_\pi(Q^2) + A^s_\pi(Q^2)$, with the latest lattice QCD simulations~\cite{Hackett:2023nkr} and find good agreement.
+We compare our total result, $A_\pi(Q^2)$, with the latest lattice QCD simulations~\cite{Hackett:2023nkr} and find good agreement.
 From this result, we extract the pion’s mass (or matter) radius as $r^2_{\rm m} = -6A'(0)/A(0) = (0.46~\mathrm{fm})^2$, which is very close to the corresponding lattice QCD value $r^2_{\rm m} = (0.41~\mathrm{fm})^2$~\cite{Hackett:2023nkr}.

+While the total GFFs are renormalization-scheme and scale independent, the individual gluonic and spectator contributions, which can be interpreted as moments of the corresponding GPDs, are scale dependent.
+We therefore perform the QCD evolution of the pion’s gluon GFF, $A_\pi^g(Q^2)$, to the relevant lattice-QCD scale, $\mu^2 = 4~\mathrm{GeV}^2$, following the same prescriptions used for the gluon PDF.
+The evolved GFF results for the gluon and spectator contributions are presented in Fig.~\ref{fig:GFFas}.
+Our results for the gluon GFF are compared with lattice-QCD simulations~\cite{Shanahan:2018pib,Hackett:2023nkr}, showing good agreement between the two.